Assam: Panic after leopard sighting at under-construction bridge in Guwahati

 Responding to the situation, Forest Department and local police arrived at the scene to secure the area and ensure public safety.

-Efforts are currently underway to trace and rescue he leopard so that no unwanted incidents take place in the area.
+Efforts are currently underway to trace and rescue the leopard so that no unwanted incidents take place in the area.

 Meanwhile, unconfirmed reports suggest that another leopard may have been spotted in the same area, with some workers speculating that the big cats may have crossed the Brahmaputra River to reach the bridge.